azerothcore/mod-global-chat/README.md

 # Description
 Global Chat Module is a simple global chat for AzerothCore.
+Based in part of the World Chat Module by [wizzymore](https://github.com/azerothcore/mod-world-chat)
 # Functionality
 * How to chat?
     - .chat Message - This works for everyone, GM and players.